domin-ant/invent-bt-fs-technical-test/README.md

 - Build a checkout system which takes a list of items scanned at the till and outputs the total cost.
 See /total endpoint
 - For example: [ Apple, Apple, Orange, Apple ] => £2.05
-- Make reasonable assumptions about the inputs to your solution; for example, many candidates take a list of strings as input
+- Make reasonable assumptions about the inputs to your solution; for example, many candidates take a list of strings as input

 > Think about edge cases and how you would handle them e.g. empty list, null, invalid items, etc.